KHZ-INTL/blog/_posts/2018-03-26-solving-the-bof-challenge-pwnablekr.markdown

 + Standard output or stdout: 1
 + Standard Error or stderr: 2

 With these streams a program or process can interact with its environment.
 With stdin the program can take input, for example with the use of "cin" in c++.
-With stdout and stderr information can be displayed to the console.
+With stdout and stderr information can be used to displayed to the console.

 If you require further explanation please refer to:
 + The Linux <a href="http://man7.org/linux/man-pages/man3/stdout.3.html#SYNOPSIS " target="_blank">manual </a>(section 4) on "fd, stdin, stdout, stderr" or